Bud Cauley betting profile: Sony Open in Hawaii - PGA TOUR

 Cauley's advanced stats and rankings

-- In terms of Strokes Gained: Approach the Green, Cauley had a positive 0.192 mark in his past five starts, showing strength in his iron play.
+- Around the greens, Cauley delivered a -0.052 Strokes Gained: Around-the-Green mark in his past five starts.

-- On the greens, Cauley delivered a -0.178 Strokes Gained: Putting mark in his past five tournaments, an area where he'll look to improve.
+- On the greens, Cauley averaged -0.178 Strokes Gained: Putting over his past five tournaments, contributing to his overall -0.277 Strokes Gained: Total average.

 All stats in this article are accurate for Cauley as of the start of the Sony Open in Hawaii.